 I’ve been researching knives for my travels in Canada next year, and travel in general.
 Buying a huge 1kg knife is obviously a big no-no for travel as it’s unnecessary weight.
 However, I’ve found a few different companies that sell extremely lightweight knives.

 The first one I think is important is something like a Swiss army (I’ve never actually fought off anyone from the Swiss army, do they really run around with these little knives?
 Stabbing people like ninjas?) style penknife.
-For that, I’ve found a Victorinox Classic SD but the is also interesting as it can clip nails.
+For that, I’ve found a but the Victorinox NailClip 580 is also interesting as it can clip nails.
 I have read various reviews and many criticise the scissor design on the latter.

 On a more interesting note, single blade skeleton knives are expensive, hard to find (in Europe at least) but they are incredibly lightweight.